EdDataScienceEES/tutorial-ChiantiRuan/index.md

 - **Alternative Hypothesis (\(H_a\))**: The mean sepal length is not equal to 5.8.

-In our example, we could write our hypothesis as:

 Let’s check if the average sepal length of all flowers in the `iris` dataset is significantly different from 5.8 (a hypothetical value).

 ```r